 Going Above and Beyond

-Seattle Realtor Phil Greely understood that in order to stand out and show off the level of service he offers clients, he needed an amazing pre listing package.
+Seattle Real Estate Professional Phil Greely understood that in order to stand out and show off the level of service he offers clients, he needed an amazing pre listing package.
 He worked with Bridget Morris at Bella Forte Designs to create a gorgeous custom box for his Ipad presentation.

 He then had this box sent to his homeowner via courier.
 All of the homeowners he sent his package to were completely blown away by the luxurious packaging he sent his iPad presentation in.
 Getting his iPad back was also a perfect excuse to come see them even if they backed out of the listing appointment.